 Before you lose your cool, find out who your neighbors are.
 There may be a life circumstance that you are unaware of that makes them unknowingly noisy neighbors.
 Once you meet them, you’ll have a better understanding of what they might be dealing with, which will give you more patience and consideration when you speak to them about the issue.

 By getting to know your neighbor, you’ll also have a better idea of how to confront the issue at hand.
 If you are friendly and comfortable with your neighbors, the easier it will be to bring up an issue without coming across as aggressive.
 And by knowing you more, your neighbor may be much more receptive to your concerns.
 Find common ground and try to meet them where they are.

 Go to them first when there is an issue

-Before you go marching over to the Leasing Office, knock on their door.
-It can be scary to confront someone face-to-face, but generally, you’ll always have a better resolution.
+Before you go marching over to the Leasing Office or your landlord, try knocking on their door.
+It can be scary or intimidating to confront someone face-to-face, but generally, you’ll always have a better—and quicker—resolution.
 Most of the time, people don’t want to be a nuisance to others.
-They want to get along with the people around them.
-They simply may not be aware of the issue.
-If you storm off to the Leasing Office to complain, it can create a hostile feeling towards you and other neighbors.
+They want to get along with the people around them, and they simply may not be aware of the issue.
+Chances are they’ll appreciate you bringing it to their attention directly rather than running it up the ladder without saying anything.

+If you storm off to the Leasing Office to complain, it can create hostile feelings towards you, your family, and other neighbors.
 If the noise doesn’t change after speaking with them one-on-one, then you can get the Leasing Office involved.
-Notify the proper channels and let them know about how it’s affecting you and how you’ve tried to resolve it peacefully.
+Notify the proper channels and let them know how it’s affecting you and how you’ve tried to resolve it peacefully.
 Once you do, understand that the landlord is now handling it, and you should take a backseat to the situation.